code-with-divyanshu/React_Projects/README.md

 ### Project-6 Nested Menu

 Make a Nested Menu, get data from data.js file and using map show individual label and thier children on web page using react hook useState() make a logic and program how to show children when their parent label clicked and make tree like structure menu ui.

+### Project-7 Image Slider

+Make a QR code generator project using react library :

+    npm i react-qr-code

+And do some other logical programming using react hook useState().